Skin Tag Removal in London

 - Experience: You’ll receive a local anaesthetic, and the wound will be left open to heal naturally, usually within two to three weeks.

-Choosing the Right Method: The method we choose will depend on the size, location, and other characteristics of your skin tag.
+The method we choose will depend on the size, location, and other characteristics of your skin tag.
 During your consultation, your doctor will explain the options and recommend the best approach for you.

-Scarring: If the skin tags are very small, they should not leave any noticeable scarring.
+If the skin tags are very small, they should not leave any noticeable scarring.
 Larger skin tags might result in minimal scarring, but your doctor will provide you with guidance on caring for the scar.
 With proper care, any scarring should become virtually unnoticeable over time.

-Recovery: One of the advantages of skin tag removal is that it requires minimal downtime.
+One of the advantages of skin tag removal is that it requires minimal downtime.
 You should be able to return to work and your regular activities immediately after the procedure.
 The process is designed to be as convenient and minimally invasive as possible, allowing you to continue with your day without disruption.

-At our clinic, we pride ourselves on providing expert care and personalised treatments.
+We pride ourselves on providing expert care and personalised treatments.
 If you have any concerns about skin tags or are interested in removal, please don’t hesitate to get in touch with us.
 Our team is here to help you understand your options and guide you through the process to ensure a satisfying result.

 Skin tag removal before and after